Luckee

 Luckee is a 2019 Indian Marathi-language romantic comedy film directed by Sanjay Jadhav.
 It stars Abhay Mahajan and Deepti Sati in lead roles.
 It is being produced by Sanjay Kukreja & Suraj Singh's Blive Productions & Music and Deepak Pandurang Rane's Dreaming 24/7 entertainment.
 It is confirmed for release on 7 February 2019.

 This film revolving around four friends is set to make you jump on your feet with laughter, push you back with a little 'aww' for our lead Luckee.

 Plot

 A 21-year-old comes from a humble background and is ironically named Luckee.
 He indeed is Luckee but mind you, he is Lucky for people around him.
-Very naturally, despite of being friends with majority of girls in his college, he can't get ahead, "the friend-zoned for life" tag!
-He has a crush on Jiya and continues to hunt for chances to impress his lady- love.
+Very naturally, despite being friends with a majority of the girls in his college, he can't get ahead, "the friend-zoned for life" tag!
+He has a crush on Jiya and continues to hunt for chances to impress his lady-love.
 But, life is never too easy for Luckee.
 Amidst Luckee's daily struggles to woo her, college announces its annual trip.
 On the tour group, there is Jiya, Luckee's love interest.
 What happens during the college's annual trip forms the crux of the story.